Guidelines MSc Internship

 After writing the proposal, the practical work starts (field work, modelling, experiment).
 Data will be collected and analyzed.
 During this phase the AEW supervisor will be informed regularly on the progress made.
 If internship work is done abroad students have to adapt to working conditions that are often different from Dutch conditions, such as institutional hierarchy, ethics, dress code etcetera.

 Usually 4 to 6 weeks are needed to write the final report.
 In close cooperation with the supervisors a choice for a report or paper will be made.
-Common languages are English and Dutch.
+The language of the report should be English.
+It is only permitted to write a thesis in another language after consent is given by the Examining Board.
 When you have a first complete draft of your internship report ready (with all chapters and annexes but some smaller elements may still be missing) ask your AEW supervisor for comments on changes in structure and contents.
 Reflection report is an obligatory part of the internship report and can be added as an annex.
 The AEW supervisor usually needs 1 week for this proof reading.
 After having discussed the comments with your AEW supervisor, you have one change to improve your draft.
 Ask the secretariat of AEW for an Internship Report number, that should appear on the cover of the report.
 The number of hardcopies will be determined in cooperation with the AEW supervisor.
 A PDF version of the final report or paper is also required.